-This opens the Create Rule dialog with preconfigured options for the new rule.
+This opens the Create Rule dialog box with preconfigured options for the new rule.
 You can keep these options exactly as they are, or make some changes according to your specific needs.

-(Optional) Modify any of default rule settings, if needed.
+(Optional.)
+Modify any of default rule settings, if needed:

-- Change the Rule Name.
+- Change the name of the rule.

-- Select a different app Action.
+- Select a different Action.

 - Add one or more Rule Condition items to narrow the scope for a matching event or alarm.